Plain English Breakdown

 - Permanent Disability Certification Program

-- A program that would issue certifications confirming an individual has a permanent disability, allowing them to receive certain services.
+- A program that would issue certifications confirming individuals have a permanent disability, allowing them to receive certain services and benefits.

 - Feasibility Study